ValaxyConsultancy/ezlearngithulab/README.md

 Configure Jenkins Tools:
 Go to Manage Jenkins > Global Tool Configuration.
-Set up Maven, JDK, and any other tools you may need.
+Select JDK and click to install automatically

+Set up Maven, give it a name maven. do not select automatic install, just give the path of maven maven path will be /opt/maven

+Apply and save

 # Step 3: Add Required Credentials in Jenkins
 Add Credentials:
 Go to Manage Jenkins > Manage Credentials > Jenkins > Global credentials (unrestricted) > Add Credentials.
-Add credentials for your Git repository, Docker Hub, and a kubeconfig for Kubernetes:
+Add credentials for Docker Hub, and a kubeconfig for Kubernetes:
-Git credentials: Username with password.
-Docker Hub credentials: Username with password.
-Kubeconfig: Use the Secret file type to upload your kubeconfig file.
-Retrieve the Kubeconfig File
-Default Location: By default, the kubeconfig entries are stored in the ~/.kube/config file on your machine.
-You can copy this file or reference it directly.

-Using the Kubeconfig in Jenkins
-Once you have your kubeconfig file:

-Upload to Jenkins:
+Docker Hub credentials select Username and password, then input you actuall docker account user-name and password give it any ID of your choice

+Add credentials for kubernetes

+Go to jenkins terminal and run the command

+sudo cat .kube/config

+copy the out and save in your local computer with name config

+Add Credentials:
 Go to Manage Jenkins > Manage Credentials > Jenkins > Global credentials (unrestricted) > Add Credentials.
-Choose Secret file as the type.
-Upload your kubeconfig file.
+Add credentials for Kubernetes:

+Select secret file, click browse and upload the config file you saved in your local pc

-Assign an ID that you can refer to in your Jenkins jobs.
+Assign any ID of your choice that you can refer to in your Jenkins jobs.

 # Step 4: Create a Jenkins Job